Th3HummDrumml3r/Adv_GIS_Skid/README.md

 # Adv_GIS_Skid
 Adv_GIS_Skid
 Advanced GIS Teaching Project: Introduction to GitHub
 ## This is a repository that I created for my Skidmore Advanced GIS teaching project.
-In this repository I will store files and code that relate to teaching new GitHub users how to
+In this repository I will store files and code that relate to teaching new GitHub users how to navigate this platform.

 ## In this repository students will...
 ### 1) Create a repository